 Again a text message: “Be at peace; the God who commands even the wind and waves calls you ‘Beloved.’
 We are praying for God’s grace to cover you.”

 And the the tornado sirens blared and the air turned eerily green.

 The angel of death was about to sweep through like a tornado.

 They knew it was coming, as each of the preceding plagues had come just as Moses had declared.
 And just as with the other plagues, they knew obedience to God would protect them.

 In Exodus 8:23, God declared that He would make a clear distinction between His people and pharaoh’s.
 Over and over the plagues that struck the Egyptians did not harm the Israelites.

 But now the death angel was coming and God sent a set of instructions that seemed a bit odd: Make dinner (a one year old lamb or goat).
 Take its blood and paint your door frames.
 Then roast it and eat all you can.

 But eat fully dressed, with sandals on and walking stick in hand.
 “Eat the meal with urgency, for this is the Lord’s passover.”
 (Exodus 12:11, NLT)

 Because of God’s great love for people, He uses every opportunity to lead His children back to Himself.
-Even in this fleeing, God was fully present with His unfailing love.
+Even in this fleeing, God was fully present with His unfailing love, grace, goodness, and mercy.

 When the Storm Passes Over